- Share this article on Facebook

 - Share this article on Tumblr

-NEW YORK — In his first public strategy outline since reaching the agreement to acquire Dow Jones & Co., News Corp. chairman and CEO Rupert Murdoch on Wednesday signaled his goal of become a major provider of global financial news through eventual synergies between the Wall Street Journal and the soon-to-be-launched Fox Business Network.
+NEW YORK — In his first public strategy outline since reaching the agreement to acquire Dow Jones & Co., News Corp. chairman and CEO Rupert Murdoch on Wednesday signaled his goal to become a major provider of global financial news through eventual synergies between the Wall Street Journal and the soon-to-be-launched Fox Business Network.

 The media mogul also pointed to $50 million in cost savings at the acquired company and the sell-off of Dow Jones regional newspapers.